 Applicants are advised to follow all instructions to ensure accurate and complete submission of all components of the application.
-Refer to the Instructions for Applicants document for details.
+Please refer to the Instructions for Applicants document for details that will be available when the application receipt system opens.
 Submissions that are missing one or more components or do not meet the eligibility requirements will be administratively withdrawn without review.